cakephp/docs/en/development/testing.rst

 =============

 Once you have PHPUnit installed and some test cases written, you'll want to run the test cases very frequently.
-Its a good idea to run tests before committing any changes to help ensure you haven't broken anything.
+It's a good idea to run tests before committing any changes to help ensure you haven't broken anything.

 Running tests from a browser